Hurricane Joaquin strengthens but threat to U.S. lessens

 A mandatory evacuation order was later issued for Ocracoke.
 More than 2,000 people were potentially affected by the order to abandon the popular beach destination, where English pirate Blackbeard was killed in the 1700s.

-"Anyone who chooses to stay on Ocracoke for Hurricane Joaquin does so at their own risk and should be prepared to sustain themselves for several days in the event of flooding, downed trees, and/or loss of power," a statement from local officials said.
+"Anyone who chooses to stay on Ocracoke for Hurricane Joaquin does so at their own risk," a statement from local officials said.

 U.S. energy companies said they had used the time since Sandy to gird their oil, natural gas and power infrastructure to better withstand another storm.

-Consolidated Edison Inc (ED.N), which supplies power, gas and steam to more than three million customers in the New York City area, said it was three years into a four-year, $2 billion plan to strengthen its infrastructure after Sandy shut down the Big Apple.
+Consolidated Edison Inc, which supplies power, gas and steam to more than three million customers in the New York City area, said it was three years into a four-year, $2 billion plan to strengthen its infrastructure after Sandy shut down the Big Apple.

 Sandy, the worst storm in Con Edison's history, left about a million customers without power, with outages lasting a couple of weeks in the hardest hit areas.
 Some customers of other utilities were without power for much longer.